soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 ## Best practices to stay protected

-- Periodically run [Office 365 Secure Store](office-365-secure-score.md) to assess your Office 365 organization's security settings.
+- Periodically run [Office 365 Secure Score](office-365-secure-score.md) to assess your Office 365 organization's security settings.

-- Periodically review the [Spoof intelligence report](learn-about-spoof-intelligence.md), and [configure the anti-spoofing policy](learn-about-spoof-intelligence.md#configuring-the-anti-spoofing-policy) to **quarantine** suspicious messages instead of delivering them to the user's Junk Email folder.
+- Periodically review the [Spoof intelligence report](learn-about-spoof-intelligence.md) and [enable anti-spoofing protection in the anti-phishing policy](learn-about-spoof-intelligence.md#configuring-the-anti-spoofing-policy) to **quarantine** suspicious messages instead of delivering them to the user's Junk Email folder.

 - Periodically review the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report).

 - A setting that inadvertently allows phishing messages is often a response to legitimate messages that are blocked by the Office 365 spam and/or phish filters (false positives).

-The best way to deal with false positives that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:
+- The best way to deal with false positives that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:

   - Verify that your SPF record identifies _all_ sources of email for senders in your domain (don't forget third-party services!).